TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

    When copying an existing archive, file objects supplied only need ``read`` and ``readline``, or ``write`` methods.
-When creating an archive from a directory, if the target is a file object it will be passed to the ``zipfile.ZipFile`` class, and must supply the methods needed by that class.
+When creating an archive kutoka a directory, if the target is a file object it will be passed to the ``zipfile.ZipFile`` class, and must supply the methods needed by that class.